rsdoiel/antenna/planet.md

 ---

-## Iran, US to resume nuclear talks amid enrichment concerns
+## Iran-US nuclear talks end with next round to be announced

 date: 2025-05-11, from: RTÉ News

-Iran and the United States have begun a fourth round of talks over Iran's nuclear programme, as US officials have voiced increasing opposition to Iranian enrichment.
+Fresh talks between Iranian and US negotiators to resolve disputes over Iran's nuclear programme have ended in Oman with further negotiations planned, officials have said, as Ian insisted in public on continuing uranium enrichment.

 <br>